Fremlin tensor product of Banach lattices and unbounded convergences: Abstract

 \section{Abstract}

 Let $E$ and $F$ be locally solid vector lattices.
-We introduce a locally solid topology on the Fremlin tensor product $E\overline{\otimes}F$ and we denote it by $\tau_{E\overline{\otimes}F}$.
+In this short note, we establish a locally solid topology on the Fremlin tensor product $E\overline{\otimes}F$ and we denote it by $\tau_{E\overline{\otimes}F}$.
 It extends the Fremlin projective tensor product in the setting of Banach lattices.
-The main purpose of the paper is to determine conditions under which, the canonical bilinear mapping

-is uniformly continuous when $E$ and $F$ are equipped with appropriate unbounded convergences whose associated topologies make the corresponding spaces locally solid vector lattices.
-By means of an inequality for tensor products in vector lattices and by exploiting the structure of the topology $\tau_{E\overline{\otimes}F}$, we show, in particular, that the Fremlin tensor product between Banach lattices preserves several important classes of unbounded convergences.
+We show that $\tau_{E\overline{\otimes}F}$ is Hausdorff provided that both $E$ and $F$ are Hausdorff.